piyush-garg/fabric8-build-team-wiki/Jenkins-Monitoring.md

 ## Stuff to do:

 1. How different is monitoring the three different kinds of images?
 1. Pradeepto considers (A) to be a priority now since it blocks other people.
 1. Apparently Prometheus is built into openshift.
 Should we use it instead of zabbix?
 1. Is there a jenkins API to expose anything at all?
 There is a lot of job level information like [this one][sample] but I cannot find anything global.
 I could write a task to intentionally expose useful metrics in this API but that might not be a clean way to get this done.

+## Plan of action

+1. Get the basic monitoring with Zabbix up quickly with help from the SD team.
+2. Write a jenkins job that is run periodically that reports other metrics to Zabbix.
+    1. This should be able to report things like queueing time to zabbix
+    2. There is hopefully a painless way to send custom data from a jenkins job.

 ## References